SanojRellen/Ablage/README.md

-Sub InsertLastBarrierObservationDate()
+Sub InsertWKNandISIN()
     Dim xmlDocSource As MSXML2.DOMDocument60
     Dim xmlDocTemplate As MSXML2.DOMDocument60
-    Dim sourceItemNodes As IXMLDOMNodeList
+    Dim sourceISINNode As IXMLDOMNode
-    Dim lastBarrierObservationDateNode As IXMLDOMNode
+    Dim templateWKNNode As IXMLDOMNode
-    Dim templateNode As IXMLDOMNode
+    Dim templateISINNode As IXMLDOMNode
+    Dim isinValue As String
-    Dim lastObservationDate As String
+    Dim wknValue As String
-    Dim lastSourceItem As IXMLDOMNode
+    Dim idNodes As IXMLDOMNodeList

     ' Load the XML documents
     Set xmlDocSource = New MSXML2.DOMDocument60